 - 4G and 5G options

-- Main: 12MP, dual aperture f/1.5 + f/2.4, OIS
+- Main: 12MP, dual aperture (f/1.5 + f/2.4), OIS

-- Ultra-wide: 16MP, f/2.2
+- Ultra-wide: 16MP, f/2.2 aperture

-- Tele: 12MP, f/2.1 OIS
+- Tele: 12MP, f/2.1 aperture, OIS

 - DepthVision sensor

-One of the nice things here is that it's not just blurs, there's also a sort of Stranger Things-style anaglyph distortion you can apply.
+We've mentioned various S Pen functions prior to now, too, and there's support within the Camera app.
+One of the things that the S10 5G offered was 'live focus video', which is basically like portrait mode for video, blurring the background in real-time.
+That's here on the Note 10+, too, but it not only blurs, there's also a sort-of Stranger Things-style anaglyph distortion you can apply.
 It's a bit of fun, but makes the valid point that once you've got depth information for a scene, you can basically do what you want with the background.